-It’s no secret that I’m a big fan of this wonderful county.
+It’s no secret that I’m a big fan of the wonderful county of Cornwall.

 Did the name of my blog give it away?

-I grew up here in Cornwall between the ages of 3 to 16 years old, and since then have lived in Bristol and Surrey.
-And while Bristol is a decidedly awesome place to live, I chose to make Cornwall my permanent home last year by buying a house here.
+I grew up here between the ages of 3 to 16 years old, and since then have lived in Bristol and Surrey.
+And while Bristol is a decidedly awesome place to live, I chose to make Cornwall my permanent home in 2014 by buying a house here.

 So why exactly do I love the Cornish life quite so much?
 Find out below: